NxPKG/khulnasoft-docs/content/cache/how-to/purge-cache/purge-by-tags.md

 {{<Aside type="note" header="API">}}

-You can purge using cache-tags via the Cloudflare API.
+You can purge using cache-tags via the Khulnasoft API.
 For more information, refer to the [API documentation](/api/operations/zone-purge).
 You can purge up to 30 cache-tags per API call and up to 250,000 cache-tags per a 24-hour period.

 {{</Aside>}}